Mkrolick/Mkrolick/README.md

 ### in the recent past

-🧬 **programmable biology** - developed infra GPT-4 scale models at [Basecamp Research](https://www.basecamp-research.com/) with Nvidia for site specific DNA insertion and worked on mech interp analysis.
+🧬 **programmable biology** - developed infra for GPT-4 scale models at [Basecamp Research](https://www.basecamp-research.com/) with Nvidia for site specific DNA insertion and worked on mech interp analysis.

 💰 **pricing @ google** - worked on pricing models for YouTube Premium. before claude code existed, so it was just me and god.